1 Choose the software development partner

-# 4 Get to know the contractor before your first meeting
+# 4 Get to know the software development company before your first meeting

-The next step is to deeper analyze your potential vendor.
+The next step is to deeper analyse your potential vendor.

-To get started, take a look at the corporate website.
-In a software development environment (as in any other business), there is a great practice of posting all the important information about the company here.
-It doesn’t look like it was made at the beginning of the century?
+To get started, take a look at the corporate software company website.
+In a software development environment (as in any other business), there is an excellent vital practice of posting all the vital information about the company here.
+Does it look like they made it at the beginning of the century?
+No?
 Fine.

-Information about the people who are at the head of the company can say a lot about those to whom you are going to entrust your idea.
+Information about the people who are at the head of the software development company can say a lot about those to whom you will entrust your idea.
 Often you can find quite detailed characteristics of leaders.
 They may include a biography, stages of work, professional and personal qualities, etc.

-Human resources are one of the main indicators of the company's viability.
-This indicates the interest of people in working in this company on the one hand.
-On the other hand, this proves the financial stability of the company and may indicate the skillful use of moral and material incentives.
+Human resources are one of the leading indicators of the software development company's viability.
+It indicates the interest of people in working in this company on the one hand.
+On the other hand, this proves the company’s financial stability and may indicate the skilful use of moral and material incentives.

 Good developers always keep up with the times.
-Knowledge of various programming languages and development technologies (Ruby on Rails, Python / Django, Node.js, etc.), the use of flexible methodologies (Agile), and specialization in the creation of not only the web, but also mobile applications of varying complexity indicate the level of skill of the company.
+Knowledge of various programming languages and development technologies (Ruby on Rails, Python / Django, Node.js, etc.), the use of flexible methodologies (Agile), and specialisation in the creation of not only the web but also mobile applications of varying complexity indicate the level of skill of the website and software development company.

-Often on the pages of the site you can find information about the various achievements of employees and the company as a whole.
-This indicates the company's desire to keep the bar high in its development.
+Often on the pages of the software companies website, you can find information about the various achievements of employees and the company.
+It indicates the company's desire to keep the bar high in its development.

 BTW: You can read which Popular Tech Stacks are used in big software products here: stackshare

-Find out how the process of interaction with the contractor is maintained, I mean ’communication tools’.
+Find out how the the contractor maintains the interaction processes, I mean ’communication tools’.
 Why?
 Because they completely solve the tasks of setting and monitoring tasks, as well as feedback.

-It is better to choose tools for your project based on 3 parameters:
+It is better to choose tools for your project based on three parameters:

-As a rule, the basic version is offered for free or there is a free trial period.
-The price is usually loyal and depends on the functions that the communication channel and the number of users offer.
+As a rule, the basic version is offered for free or a free trial period.
+The price is usually loyal and depends on the communication channel’s functions and the users’ number.

 - Integration ability